Money Laundering Attorney

 While many federal investigations target money laundering specifically, money laundering is also an “add-on” charge in many other types of federal inquiries.
 Our money laundering lawyers represent business owners, bankers, healthcare providers, and other clients who are facing money laundering charges nationwide.

-Like most federal crimes, money laundering carries severe penalties.
+Like most federal crimes, a money laundering conviction carries severe penalties.
 If convicted of money laundering in federal district court, individuals can face up to 20 years in prison and fines of $500,000 or twice the value of the property involved in the illicit transaction, whichever is greater.
-Clearly, if you are under investigation for money laundering, you need to take your situation extremely seriously.
-You need to execute a strategic defense, and this means that you need to speak with a highly-experienced federal white collar crime lawyer as soon as possible.
+Clearly, if you are under investigation for money laundering schemes, you need to take your situation extremely seriously.
+You need to execute a strategic defense for your money laundering case, and this means that you need to speak with a highly-experienced federal white collar crime lawyer as soon as possible.

 The money laundering lawyers at Oberheiden, P.C. represent clients in federal money laundering and related cases nationwide.
 We fight to prevent money laundering charges during federal investigations, and we provide vigorous defense representation for federal grand jury proceedings and federal criminal trials.
 With notable experience, our defense attorneys have an extensive track record; and, when clients get us involved during the government’s investigation, we are usually able to resolve their investigations without charges being filed.